wp-plugins/pricing-deals-for-woocommerce/readme.txt

 == Upgrade Notice ==

+= 1.1.0.1 - 2015-04-23 =
+* Fix - Compatability issue with other Coupon-based plugins resolved, in particular Woo Points and Rewards
+* Enhancement - New notification of mismatch between Free and Pro versions

 = 1.1 - 2015-04-19 =
 * Enhancement - In the Buy Group Filter, added Logged-in Role to Single product and single product with variations: